In this article:

 - Type or paste in the URL you’ve set up to receive the Delighted unsubscribe webhook payload

 - For both response and unsubscribe notifications: Click “Save & turn on” to finish!

 When are webhooks triggered?

 The response webhook is triggered when a response is received or updated.
-This means that the response webhook is triggered both when a score is selected, when a comment is added, and when any Additional Questions are answered.
+This means that the response webhook is triggered both when a score is selected, when a comment is added, and when any Additional Questions are answered in a Template.